01 of 04

 - Sew the edges using a scant 1/4- to 1/4-inch seam allowance.

 - Turn the fabric right side out so that the batting is sandwiched between the fabric and the muslin.

-- Press so the seam is all the way to the edge.
+- Press so the seam is to the edge.

 - Press under the area you left open so that it is equal to the rest of the seam.

 - Pin the open area to hold it in place.

 When you quilt the fabric, remember that all batting has stitching requirements so that it will hold up to laundering.
 That means the quilting stitches cannot be further than four inches apart.
 Always check the instructions for the specific batting you are using to make sure it will be sewn properly for laundering.Continue to 4 of 4 below.